-Peace House’s mission to provide victims of domestic violence the most comprehensive and compassionate services possible is heavily aided by community support, especially by volunteers who give of their time and skill sets.
-Volunteers at Peace House provide additional support and connection for our clients and provide respite for our full-time staff to allow them to avoid fatigue so they may continue providing high levels of care.
+Peace House’s mission to provide victims of interpersonal violence the most comprehensive and compassionate services possible is heavily aided by community support, especially by volunteers who give of their time and skill sets.
+Volunteers at Peace House provide additional support and connection for our clients and provide respite for our full-time staff allowing them to avoid fatigue so they may continue providing high levels of care.

 *Please note, we are not accepting yoga volunteers or pet therapy services at this time

 Our Prevention and Education program needs volunteers for the Community Bystander Intervention Project.
 Bystander Intervention training is recognizing a potentially harmful situation, or interaction, and choosing to respond in a way that could positively influence the outcome.
 Effective use of this training can reduce sexual assault or rape, binge drinking, harassment, and comments of a racist, homophobic, or hateful nature in our community.
 The Prevention and Education program provides ample volunteer training, and you will volunteer as a presenter in the community alongside the Prevention and Education Director.

 Contact the Director of Prevention and Education at firstname.lastname@example.org, if you are interested in volunteering for this specific role.